-Bay of Plenty Regional Council's (BoPRC's) Environmental Data Services (EDS), Survey and Rivers & Drainage teams are acknowledged for their contributions to this report.
+Bay of Plenty Regional Council's (BOPRC) Environmental Data Services (EDS), Rivers & Drainage (R&D) and survey teams are acknowledged for their contributions in producing this report.

-Their work includes, technical support, velocity monitoring, establishment of survey control, cross section surveys, staff gauge monitoring, installation of stoplogs and general maintenance of structures.
+Their work includes, technical support, velocity monitoring, establishment of survey control, cross section surveys, staff gauge monitoring, the installation and removal of the Ohau Weir stoplogs and general maintenance of structures.